MrPotato53/Vending-Machine/docs/architecture.md

 # System Architecture

+## Issues with what's here so far and questions about design decisions:

+- **InventoryManager** probably shouldn't manage Items directly.
+It's probably better for it to query **IDatabaseCommunicator** directly for stock information. **InventoryManager** then acts as a facade that interacts with **IDatabaseCommunicator**.

+- Another question is where prices come from.
+Probably **VendingMachine** should retrieve price data from **InventoryManager**.
+So then **VendingMachine** doesn't actually have an **IPaymentProcessor**, it just does that through the **InventoryManager**??
+Not sure, something to think about

+- Overall, need to flush out more details of how the **IDatabaseCommunicator** works.

+- How to handle cases when products are out?
+List them as quantity 0, or just don't list at all.
+Delete from database whenever quantity reaches 0??

+- Even if we don't have a complete vendor-side application, we still need a way to restock.
+Even if it is a lot simpler, still something to say "add 5 candy bars" or something

+- Do we want to have database functionality right now?
+If not, we could define an abstract base class / interface for database functionality and then just simulate it with file I/O or something for now.
+Then, we can swap in the actual database interaction implementation once that's ready.

 ## Design Decision Making Process

 First off, we will need a vending machine class: **VendingMachine**.
 This class's responsibility will be to manage the interaction of different objects and will host a simple interface for using the vending machine (think "buy product" or "list options").